Design Intern — May–August 2022

-Intern — xxxx - May 2021
+Intern — March–May 2021

 Neris is a graduate of the College of Arts & Sciences, who majored in Biological Sciences with a minor in Culture, Health, and Illness.
 In her early undergrad career, she struggled trying to figure out which career path was best for her, but she knew she wanted to help others.
 This instantly led Neris towards the medical field and social work.
 During her time at Marquette, she participated in leadership events, Hunger Clean-Up, research surrounding domestic violence, as well as worked with individuals needing rehabilitation services.
 Neris grew into a person who is compassionate, open-minded, and willing to help those who are in need.
 IWL provided insight on how to help others by being a voice for them and she can not wait to use these skills beyond MU.

 Website Intern — October 2020–May 2021

 Natalie Moe is a 2021 graduate from the College of Arts & Sciences, who specialized in writing intensive English and public relations.
 Moe spent much of her time at Marquette utilizing her writing skills in her classes, internships, leadership experiences, and did similar work for IWL as the first Website Intern.
 Moe first began her professional career at Marquette at the Ott Memorial Writing Center as a writing tutor.
 Over the next couple years Moe honed her communications skills through her internships, even working for Marquette's College of Engineering Industry Relations as a Communications Intern, as well as other local Milwaukee organizations.
 Moe is passionate about working for organizations that look to improve the lives of others, especially those in marginalized groups.
 This made IWL a perfect fit for Moe as she saw the important work IWL does to give women new opportunities and educate them on becoming leaders in the workforce.
-Check out Natalie's LinkedIn to see what she is up to now!

 Sasha Parsons Waters